Udoka-AM/stakezone/d.md

 - Creates multiple winning tiers to keep more users engaged
 - Adapts naturally to different pool sizes
 - Maintains excitement throughout the competition period

+## HOW THIS WORKS

+#### Prediction Pool Mechanics in Practice
+Let me walk you through how the prediction pools would operate in real-world scenarios:

+### Weekly Pool Lifecycle

+#### 1. Pool Creation (Pre-Gameweek)

+- Administrator or smart contract creates a new pool for the upcoming gameweek
+- Entry requirements are set: stake amount, minimum/maximum participants
+- Reward tiers are defined (e.g., top 1%, 5%, 10%, 25%, 50%)
+- Timeline is established with clear deadlines aligned with FPL deadlines

+2. User Participation (Pre-Deadline)

+- Users connect their Solana wallets and verify their FPL team ID
+- They join the pool by staking the required amount of tokens
+- Their current FPL team lineup is registered and locked into the smart contract
+- Users receive a token receipt representing their pool entry

+3. Pool Lockdown (At Deadline)

+- Pool automatically locks when the FPL deadline hits (typically 90 minutes before the first match)
+- No further entries or team changes are permitted
+- Smart contract displays total pool size and potential rewards

+4. Live Scoring (During Matches)

+- Oracle pulls live FPL data during matches
+- Participants can watch their position change in real-time
+- Leaderboard updates show current standings and projected rewards
+- No withdrawals are permitted during this phase

+5. Settlement (Post-Gameweek)

+- Once all matches are complete and FPL points finalized, the oracle triggers settlement
+- Smart contract calculates final rankings and percentiles
+- Rewards are automatically distributed to winners' wallets based on tiered structure
+- Results are permanently recorded on-chain

+### Pool Variations

+#### Standard Pools

+Open to all users
+Fixed entry fee (e.g., 0.1 SOL or 10 USDC)
+Predetermined reward structure

+#### Premium Pools

+Higher stakes (e.g., 1 SOL or 100 USDC)
+Steeper reward curve (higher percentage to top performers) Optional features like insurance against injured players

+#### Private Pools

+Created by users for friends/communities
+Customizable entry fees and reward structures Invitation-only participation

+#### Tournament Pools

+Multi-week competition with progressive elimination Portion of weekly stakes roll over to final prize pool Bonus points for consistency across gameweeks0

+#### Real-World Example
+Let's walk through a specific example of how a standard pool would operate:

+#### Pool Creation:

+Gameweek 12 pool is created on Monday
+Entry fee: 10 USDC
+Maximum participants: 1,000
+Reward structure:

+Top 1% (10 users): 25% of pool (25 USDC each)
+Top 5% (50 users): 25% of pool (5 USDC each)
+Top 10% (100 users): 20% of pool (2 USDC each)
+Top 25% (250 users): 20% of pool (0.8 USDC each)
+Platform fee: 10% of pool

+## Participation:

+By Friday deadline, 800 users have joined
+Total pool: 8,000 USDC
+Platform fee: 800 USDC
+Distributable prize pool: 7,200 USDC

+#### Gameplay:

+Premier League matches occur Saturday through Monday Real-time oracle updates scores as matches progress Users can track their position on mobile app/website

+#### Settlement:

+Final standings calculated Tuesday morning
+Top 8 users (1%): 1,800 USDC total (225 USDC each)
+Next 40 users (5%): 1,800 USDC total (45 USDC each)
+Next 80 users (10%): 1,440 USDC total (18 USDC each)
+Next 200 users (25%): 1,440 USDC total (7.2 USDC each)
+Bottom 472 users: No rewards

+#### Post-Settlement:

+Winners receive automatic payments to their wallets Performance stats added to user profiles
+Invitations sent for next gameweek's pools

+#### Technical Execution
+Behind the scenes, each step is executed through specific smart contract interactions:

+#### Pool Creation Transaction:

+Creates pool account with parameters
+Initializes token escrow account
+Sets oracle connection for data feeds

+#### User Join Transaction:

+Verifies user's FPL team ownership
+Transfers stake to escrow
+Creates participant entry in pool

+#### Oracle Update Transactions:

+Secured API calls retrieve official FPL data
+Multiple validators confirm data accuracy Authenticated oracle updates on-chain scores

+#### Settlement Transaction:

+Calculates final rankings with percentile algorithm Applies reward distribution formula
+Generates transfer instructions for payouts